-Password synchronization on the Publisher channel (LDAP directory to Identity Vault) is supported with Sun Java System Directory version 5.2 and Sun Java System Directory Server Enterprise Edition version 6.3.x.
-See Section 2.2, "Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory," on page 15.
+Password synchronization on the Publisher channel (LDAP directory to Identity Vault) is supported only with Sun Java System Directory version 5.2.
+See Section 2.2, "Installing the Identity Manager Plug-Ins for Password Synchronization with Sun Java System Directory," on page 13.

-Installing the Driver Files
+2 Installing the Driver Files

 By default, the LDAP driver files are installed on the Metadirectory server at the same time as the Metadirectory engine.
 The installation program extends the Identity Vault's schema and installs the driver shim and the driver configuration file.
-It does not create the driver in the Identity Vault (see Chapter 4, "Creating a New Driver," on page 21) or upgrade an existing driver's configuration (see Chapter 5, "Upgrading an Existing Driver," on page 29).
+It does not create the driver in the Identity Vault (see Chapter 4, "Creating a New Driver," on page 19) or upgrade an existing driver's configuration (see Chapter 5, "Upgrading an Existing Driver," on page 27).